 The flowers on this colorful wall hanging are all made on a plastic flower loom.
 With these looms you can make raffia flowers in two sizes, large ones on the outer prongs and small ones in the middle.

 You can also combine the two to make a large flower with a second inner layer of petals.

 Follow the instructions with your loom to make four large, four double and four small flowers in the color combination you want.

 Assembling the Wall Hanging

-Put the dowel rods in the casings.
-Make a fine raffia braid for a hanging cord and attach to the top casing 3 inches from the side.
+- Put the dowel rods in the casings.
+Make a fine raffia braid for a hanging cord and attach it to the top casing 3 inch from the side.

 Simple Raffia Mats

 - Round and oval cardboard shapes or firm cardboard to cut your own shapes

 - Round serrated card loom